-The Highway Engineering Division is comprised of a variety of functional sections.
+The Highway Engineering and Operations Division is comprised of a variety of functional sections.

 The Capital Highway Design and Construction section is responsible for the administration, design and construction supervision of the capital highway programs and spot improvements projects.